AlexisAmand/Beer-Clicker/README.md

 I've finally decided to learn Unity!

 For fun, I started developing a clicker game centered around beers.
-It's just a cup you click on, but with fun bonuses and a unique inventory system to keep things exciting.
+It's just a tavern you click on, but with fun bonuses and a unique inventory system to keep things exciting.

 Optimized for 1920 x 1080 resolution.